Meoto Iwa

 3 of 11 in Ise Shima

-Meoto Iwa (夫婦岩, also known as the Wedded Rocks) are two sacred rocks off the coast of Futami in Ise.
-The larger rock represents the husband and the smaller the wife, tied together by a thick rope called shimenawa, symbolizing the link between the spiritual and human worlds.
-This rope is ceremonially replaced three times a year.
-The best time to view the rocks is at high tide when they appear separated by the sea.
-On rare, clear summer mornings, you might even see the sun rise perfectly between the rocks—with Mount Fuji in the distance.
+Meoto Iwa (夫婦岩), or the Wedded Rocks, are a pair of sacred stones rising from the sea off the coast of Futami in Ise.
+The larger rock symbolizes the husband, the smaller the wife—together bound by a thick shimenawa rope that represents both the union of man and woman and the connection between the human and divine.
+This sacred rope is ceremonially replaced three times a year.
+The best time to view Meoto Iwa is at high tide, when the sea visually separates the rocks, heightening their symbolism.
+On rare, clear mornings in summer, the sun rises directly between the rocks, and if you're lucky, you may even glimpse Mount Fuji in the distance—making it a powerful and photogenic moment for early visitors.

 Provided through partner sites